San Diego State defeats Florida Atlantic on Lamont Butler buzzer-beater to reach title game

 Lamont Butler hit a jump shot at the buzzer, sending San Diego State to its first national championship game with a 72-71 win over fellow mid-major Florida Atlantic in the Final Four on Saturday night.

+The Aztecs (32-6) appeared to be in trouble as the free-flowing Owls (35-4) picked them apart while building a 14-point second-half lead.

+San Diego State got back in it, as it always does, with defense.

-With FAU leading by three, San Diego State's Jaedon LeDee hit a short jumper to cut it to 71-70.
+The Aztecs shut down FAU and pulled within one when Jaedon LeDee hit a short jumper with 36 seconds left.
 After FAU's Johnell Davis missed a contested layup, the Aztecs didn't call timeout and got the ball to Butler.

-He worked the clock down before hitting the shot that sent the Aztecs racing out onto the floor.
+The clock ticking down, Butler dribbled to the baseline, found that cut off and circled back.
+He stepped back to create a little room and hit a jumper that sent the Aztecs racing out onto the floor — and into Monday's championship game against UConn or Miami.

 "The plan was just to get downhill," Butler said after the game.
 "They cut me off a little bit.
 I looked up and there was two seconds left, so I got to a shot that I'm comfortable with, and I hit it.
 I'm happy."